stephlj/Traces/README.md

 More information (including detailed derivations of, for example, the channel mapping linear algebra) can be found in the documentation/manual  that accompanies this repository.

 I would be very grateful if you would [open an issue](http://www.youtube.com/watch?v=TJlYiMp8FuY) if you find bugs in the code or find it doesn't work well with your data.
+Also, a port of parts or all of this software to Python (rather than Matlab), or some other freely available language, would be a great help to the scientific community.

 ##System Requirements##